Is Affirmative Action a set of laws used to disadvantage whites and diminish their chances to obtain employment and opportunities?

 A. No. Affirmative Action gives everyone an opportunity to be judged on individual merit.
 Affirmative Action does not require an employer to hire a person who lacks the qualifications to perform the job successfully, hire unqualified, or hire a less qualified person in preference to a more qualified one.
 Rather, Affirmative Action gives women, minorities, persons who are differently abled, and veterans a chance to compete.

-Why must the Affirmative Action form be signed by every signatory including the person representing the Division of Diversity, Access and Equity before a job offer can be extended?
+Why must the Affirmative Action form be signed by every signatory including the person representing the Division of Diversity and Inclusion before a job offer can be extended?

-A. The signatures serve as evidence that the hiring process has been reviewed and found to be in compliance with the procedures in the campus Affirmative Action Plan, which is the specific responsibility of the Division of Diversity, Access and Equity.
+A. The signatures serve as evidence that the hiring process has been reviewed and found to be in compliance with the procedures in the campus Affirmative Action Plan, which is the specific responsibility of the Division of Diversity and Inclusion.

 Do affirmative action laws only require us to hire women and specific minority groups?